emfeltham/FormulaCompiler.jl/docs/src/guide/population_analysis.md

 # Population Analysis Using Row-Wise Functions

-This guide shows how to perform population-level analysis using FormulaCompiler's existing row-wise functions.
+This guide shows how to perform population-level analysis using row-wise marginal effects functions.
 The key insight is that **population effects are simply averages over individual effects** - simple loops over rows are all you need.

+> **Note**: Marginal effects functions (`marginal_effects_eta!`, `marginal_effects_mu!`, etc.) are provided by [Margins.jl](https://github.com/emfeltham/Margins.jl).
+FormulaCompiler provides the computational primitives (`derivative_modelrow!`) that Margins.jl builds upon.
+Install Margins.jl to use the examples in this guide: `using Pkg; Pkg.add(url="https://github.com/emfeltham/Margins.jl")`

 ## Core Principle